 The budget is mainly prepared for 12 months or less, whereas a financial forecast could be 3 to 5 years.
 Sometimes, financial forecasting is also done for three months or six months.

-Forecasting is an integral part of budgeting as it provides inputs to prepare an overall budget.
+Forecasting is an integral part of budgeting.
+It provides inputs to prepare an overall budget.
 In comparison, forecasting does not cover budgeting as it is done independently.

 How to Prepare an Effective Budget and Forecast for Startups?

-Analyze the product market, related trends and consider them for forecasting.
+- Analyze the product market, and related trends and consider them for forecasting.

-Make assumptions and forecast the revenue, expenses, cash flows based on the details gathered.
+- Make assumptions and forecast the revenue, expenses, and cash flows based on the details gathered.

 The Bottom Line

-Budgeting and financial forecasting are the two pillars on which you can understand and estimate your company’s financial performance for a particular period.
-An effective budget and forecasting can help you achieve your targets and make it possible for you to go as per plan.
+Budgeting and financial forecasting are the two pillars to understand and estimate your company’s financial performance.
+An effective budget and forecasting can help you achieve your targets and make it possible for you to go as planned.